aCanalez/SilverStripe/README.md

 A Navigation menu for SilverStripe that functions with Zurb Foundation as expected.

 This menu has the correct classes for UL and LI elements .has-dropdown .dropdown

-Menu is to be used for main site navigation.